AdithyaVarma28/amfoss-tasks/README.md

 ## What are your fields of interest, and how do you plan on working on them?

-I’m really like Machine Learning, enjoy learning new algorithms and solving problems.
-I also love coding challenges to improve my skills.
-To work on these fields, I plan to dive into Machine Learning projects and practice coding regularly.
+I am really into Machine Learning and enjoy figuring out new algorithms and solving tricky problems.
+I also like taking on coding challenges to get better.
+To keep improving, I plan to work on Machine Learning projects and practice coding regularly.
+This way, I can keep learning and bring new ideas to the club.

 ## Task Status